GoHypernet/hypernet-protocol/README.md

  - We'll also handle the frontend with Embark.
  - OpenZeppelin stores information about deployed contracts in `.openzeppelin/` as JSON files.
  - Contracts added to `contracts/` will be shown as a choice to deploy when running `oz deploy`

-## Future

-EmbarkLabs will be used to actually do the deploying, development front-end, and monitoring of our dApps once we have a base with OpenZeppelin.
-It's the next step though, so no need to start using it now (especially as we're getting used to OpenZeppelin).